YuhangSong/Arena-Baselines/README.md

 conda config --set show_channel_urls yes
 /* If you accidentally did above, type: vim ~/.condarc, and reset conda source by removing the first two lines.
 Finally, run: conda update --all */

 /* Set pip source.
-Only for users behind the Great Wall of China, no need for other users */ pip config set global.index-url https://pypi.tuna.tsinghua.edu.cn/simple /* If you accidentally did above, reset pip source with: pip config set global.index-url https://pypi.org/simple  */
+Only for users behind the Great Wall of China, no need for other users. */ pip config set global.index-url https://pypi.tuna.tsinghua.edu.cn/simple /* If you accidentally did above, reset pip source with: pip config set global.index-url https://pypi.org/simple  */